Eleven reasons to choose an FE College course

 It is definitely worth visiting a few colleges for Open Days as their facilities, campuses and specialist areas will vary.

-Some colleges specialise in certain subjects such as agriculture, boat building, etc.
+Some colleges specialise in certain subjects such as agriculture, boat building, and animals.

 3. There is a starting point for everybody

 Lots of people are successful at college, and go on to get top jobs, even if they did not get great qualifications at school.
 Although many courses have set entry requirements, there is a starting point for all students, even if they have few qualifications.
 Most colleges offer study programmes from entry level (where no previous qualifications are required) through to degree level study.
 An interest in the subject you want to take can be as important as your qualifications.
 For example, a passion for cooking and food could be your passport to a place on a catering course!

 At an FE College students can progress from foundation or entry level courses all the way up to degree level and professional qualifications (see all qualification levels in a table).

 Each qualification level will have different entry requirements.
 In most subject areas, you can move from one level to the next level and work your way up (including to higher education level).

 All full time courses require students to continue learning maths and English towards a qualification such as a GCSE or Functional Skills qualification, if they do not have an existing GCSE or equivalent at 4 - 9.
 Whilst this is a government requirement, it is also important for future employment opportunities and for application to most Higher Education courses.